wanglab-neuro/Orofacial_Collaboration/README.md

 # Orofacial_Collaboration

-This repository is a central site for linking to shared repositories of the orofacial U19 (Kleinfeld PI)
+This repository is a directory of code and data repositories of the orofacial U19.

 ## Code and Document Repositories